 of Be Careful What You Wish For

-and So Beautiful, It's a Curse
+, So Beautiful, It's a Curse

-as well.
-The more general form of Does Not Know His Own Strength
+and Does Not Know His Own Strength

 Compare/contrast with Awesome, but Impractical